pilocchii/ace/README.md

 # ACE - Audica Cues Editor
 This is a cross-platform Audica custom map editor build using Electron

+**This repository is still in very early development.
+It does not do anything yet.**

+# Problems?
+Please open a Github issue with a detailed description of the issue you're having.
+Feel free to contribute and make a pull request!

+# Contributing
+Nothing here yet

 # Thanks
 [Electron Quick Start repo](https://github.com/electron/electron-quick-start)